Aliaksandr-Khaukhliantsau/Aliaksandr-Khaukhliantsau/README.md

 ## Personal qualities
 - Friendliness and responsiveness.
 I’ve been a team member for 15 years.
 - Tactfulness and diplomacy.
-Daily I work and communicate with a lot of people.
+Daily I worked and communicated with a lot of people.
 - Patience and independence.
-I work for a position that involves material and other responsibilities, as well as diligence and strategic patience.
+I've worked in a position that involves material and other responsibilities, as well as diligence and strategic patience.
 - Analytical mindset.
 I analyze the information in order to foresee all possible risks, get to the root cause, study the problem from different sides and draw appropriate conclusions.

 ## A little more about yourself